espruino/EspruinoDocs/devices/SmartNixie.md

 These consist of two PCBs, containing an IN-14 Nixie Tube, RGB LED, a boost converter to generate the high voltage for the tubes, and a serial interface to control it.
 They include connectors to daisy chain multiple units together, with the data being passed from left to right (like a shift register).
 They use an ATmega328P microcontroller, and are Arduino-compatible.
 The warm glow of a Nixie tube offers a unique retro aesthetic.

 The Smart Nixie Tube modules require a separate power supply at 9-12V.

 Wiring
 -----------------

 Connect the Espruino ground to the Smart Nixie Tube ground (pin on the 6-pin header closest to the power connector).

 Connect any 5V-tolerant UART TX pin on the Espruino to the Smart Nixie Tube RX pin (4th pin from the power connector on the 6-pin header) on the left-most Smart Nixie Tube.
+Although the Smart Nixie Tube logic runs at 5v, no level shifter is required to use with the Espruino, as long as the pin used is 5v tolerant.

 Usage
 -----------------